Row-clustering of a Point Process-valued Matrix: Related Work

 \section{Related Work}

-\textbf{Modelling of Event Sequences} Point processes have been widely used to model event sequences \cite{daley2003introduction}, although most existing work rely on strong parametric assumptions.
-One prominent example is the Hawkes process \cite{hawkes1974cluster}, which accounts for temporal dependence among events by a self-triggering mechanism.
-However, existing Hawkes processes often assume that the triggering function only relies on the distance between two time points and hence are not suitable to model the data in our case that have multi-level variations.
+\textbf{Modelling of Event Sequences} Point processes have been widely used to model temporal events \cite{daley2003introduction}, although rarely does existing work focus on repeatedly observed event sequences.
+One prominent example is the Hawkes process \cite{hawkes1974cluster,zhang2019efficient,zhou2020efficient}, which accounts for temporal dependence among events by a self-triggering mechanism.
+However, the existing Hawkes process may fail to describe our cases for two reasons.
+First, many human activities naturally have discontinuity by day.
+So it is unclear how to define the triggering mechanism across days with Hawkes processes.
+Second, the multivariate Hawkes process characters an overall rate of events for different days.
+The clustering methods based on the Hawkes process \cite{luo2015multi,li2013dyadic,xu2017dirichlet} are more likely to distinguish individuals by overall event frequency, other than their intra-day behavior patterns.

+In our motivating example, there exist multiple variations for the event sequences, both from individual and day levels.
 One way to account for variations from multiple sources is to exploit Cox process models, whose intensities are modeled by latent random functions.
-One popular class of Cox processes is the log-Gaussian Cox process (LGCP) \cite{moller1998log}, whose latent intensity functions are assumed to be Gaussian processes.
+One popular class of Cox processes is the log-Gaussian Cox process (LGCP) \cite{moller1998log}, whose latent intensity functions are assumed to be transformed Gaussian processes.
 Recently, \cite{xu2020semi} proposed a multi-level LGCP model to account for different sources of variations for repeatedly observed event data.
 However, clustering of repeatedly observed marked event time data was not considered in their work.

-\textbf{Clustering of Event Sequences.} Extensive research has been done on this topic.
-To our knowledge, clustering models for point processes can be summarized into two major categories: distance-based clustering \cite{berndt1994using,bradley1998refining,pei2013clustering} and distribution-based clustering \cite{xu2017dirichlet,luo2015multi}.
-The former measures the closeness between event sequences based on some extracted features and then uses classical distanced-based clustering algorithms such as $k$-means \cite{bradley1998refining,peng2008distance} or EM algorithms \cite{wu2020discovering}.